 On the other hand, if your meter shows a continual flow of water after all your appliances have been turned off, you have a serious leak.
 Try walking through the house and listening for running water.
 Outside, keep your eyes open for pools of water or unexpected around the house.
 Soft spots further out in the yard indicate an issue with your main water line or your sewer line.

 Talk with a trusted plumber about your options for slab leak detection.
-Our team at Patriot Plumbing Service LLC has the necessary tools and equipment to locate and fix the damaged pipes.
+Our team at Patriot Plumbing Service Inc. has the necessary tools and equipment to locate and fix the damaged pipes.
 If there is a leak beneath your house, you’ll want to get started on repairs as soon as possible.